 1. Craving or desperate?

 One myth is that a woman craves what they need.
 Most cravings are for stimulants like tea and coffee, or chocolate and biscuits, bread and other high sugar foods.
-These foods aren’t ‘needed’ as such - in fact, high coffee consumption increases risk of miscarriage - it’s just that the mum to be is so tired and craves stimulants or sugar that provide a short term pick-me-up but lead to even more exhaustion in the long run.
+These foods aren’t ‘needed’ as such – in fact, high coffee consumption increases risk of miscarriage – it’s just that the mum to be is so tired and craves stimulants or sugar that provide a short term pick-me-up but lead to even more exhaustion in the long run.
 Man is a knackered ape, said one schoolboy in an exam howler and never is this truer than in pregnancy.
-The ‘cure’ is to graze not gorge, eating little and often, choosing foods that release their energy giving carbohydrate slowly - this means fresh fruit, vegetables, wholegrains like oat flakes, oat cakes, wholewheat pasta or Japanese ‘soba’ noodles, beans, lentils and tofu.
-Gone is the pain au chocolate and expresso - in fact breakfast is better eaten at home.
+The ‘cure’ is to graze not gorge, eating little and often, choosing foods that release their energy giving Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… slowly – this means fresh fruit, vegetables, wholegrains like oat flakes, oat cakes, wholewheat pasta or Japanese ‘soba’ noodles, beans, lentils and tofu.
+Gone is the pain au chocolate and expresso – in fact breakfast is better eaten at home.
 These foods, on the other hand, are readily available in Thai, Chinese or Indian food.

 2. Mummy I Shrank Your Brain

 Indian food, however, often has too much of the wrong fats and nothing is more important during pregnancy than getting the right kind of fats.
-The brain of the baby to be is no less than 60 per cent fat, and during pregnancy the ‘hard-wiring’ of intelligence is being laid down.
+The brain of the baby to be is no less than 60 per cent There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to…, and during pregnancy the ‘hard-wiring’ of intelligence is being laid down.
 Each brain cell literally grows roots which connect to around 10,000 other brain cells.
 These brain cells need essential ‘omega-3’ fats found in fish and also in flax seeds.
 That’s why fish is genuinely good for the brain.
 In fact, research by Professor Michael Crawford at the Institute of Brain Chemistry in Holloway has shown that the omega-3 fat levels of a new born infant correlates with their intellectual performance as children.
 This may also explain the recent finding by researchers at the Royal Postgraduate Medical School in London that found that women’s brains shrink in pregnancy.
 The most likely explanation is that the foetus robs the mother of every ounce of essential fats, which means that pregnant women should definitely avoid very low-fat diets.

 3. Eat Fish with Teeth